shadow1Python/MyDesk/README.md

 You can also purchase the RemotePC version for $5 at shadow1#6244

 You can purchase the ChromeRemoteDesktop version for $5 at shadow1#6244

+You can purchase ConnectWise version for $5 at shadow1#6244